THE FLORIDA TAX AUDIT IS OVER

 NOTICE OF PROPOSED ASSESSMENT: After the audit and the Notice of Intent to Make Audit Changes, the next official step for the FL DOR is the issuance of the Notice of Proposed Assessment ("NOPA").
 With the issuance of the NOPA, a very narrow timeline begins in which your rights dwindle quickly.
 The NOPA becomes a Final Assessment for the audit period within 60 days, leaving you a short window of time to challenge the assessment via an administrative protest.
 If you have received a NOPA and have not at least consulted with an expert in Florida State and Local Tax, then now is the time to do so before your right to challenge the assessment disappears.

 ADMINISTRATIVE PROTEST OF NOTICE OF PROPOSED ASSESSMENT: If there is anything about the audit that is challengeable in fact or law, then we can file a PROTEST to administratively challenge the NOPA.
-At the Law Offices of Moffa, Gainor, & Sutton, P.A., we have filed hundreds of Protests challenging the FL DOR on behalf of taxpayers just like you.
+At the Law Offices of Moffa, Sutton, & Donnini, P.A., we have filed hundreds of Protests challenging the FL DOR on behalf of taxpayers just like you.
 In fact, on average, we file two administrative protests a week.
 You've gone at it alone this far or possibly with a very qualified accounting firm.
 However, YOU ONLY HAVE 60 DAYS FROM THE NOPA TO FILE AN INFORMAL PROTEST.
-Now is the time to bring in a law firm that specializes in challenging the Florida Department of Revenue.
 Your window of opportunity is dwindling fast - Contact us today for a free consultation to learn more how we can draft and file your Florida Tax Protest for you.

 NEED ADDITIONAL TIME?
 You may also find it advantageous to know that once the Protest has been filed it usually takes 9 to 12 months for an answer to become final (via a Notice of Decision).
 A well drafted protest by an attorney experienced in Florida State and Local Tax Law can buy you additional time.
 You should also be aware that interest continues to accrue during the protest period, but only if the challenge is unsuccessful.
 Even if the protest is unsuccessful, then the accrued interest is only at today's low interest rates.
 Furthermore, after the notice of decision, you can file a petition of reconsideration.
 It is basically a protest that alleges some new fact or law that asks the DOR to take another look at it.